karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 - Will there be e2e and integration tests, in addition to unit tests?
 - How will it be tested in isolation vs with other components?

-No need to outline all of the test cases, just the general strategy.
+No need to outline all the test cases, just the general strategy.
 Anything that would count as tricky in the implementation, and anything particularly challenging to test, should be called out.